ronnymees/course-object-oriented-programming-with-cpp/docs/a-introductory/03-hello-world/README.md

 }
 ```

-::: danger Key insight - How code is executed
+::: insight Key insight - How code is executed
 Code is processed/executed the same way it is written, from top to bottom.
 :::